lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 Spark Streaming processes socket data with state and does word count.
 The count will be accumulated based on previous result.

 **Note:** If you use stateful operation，you must set checkpoint.
-In real project, you should set checkpoint directory on HDFS.
+In real projects, you should set checkpoint directory on HDFS.

 Steps: